 The original family consists of the XC1736A, XC1765 followed by the XC17128.
-(The numbers following the 17 indicate the capacity in kilobits.)

 The XC1736A is the only serial PROM that lacks the programmable Reset polarity option, and the XC17128 is the only serial PROM that can be clocked at the full 10 MHz required by the XC4000 in fast configuration mode.
 All other serial PROMs can be clocked at up to 5 MHz.